20 Tools to Take Your Content from Good to Great

 Though there are still many debates about the real value of SEO for content, you need to still take into account the keywords your readers search for.
 It doesn’t imply that your blog content should be over-stuffed with such search queries.
 Thus, to understand whether you’ve optimized your content well enough, use an SEO plugin like Yoast.
 It includes keyword analysis, page content analysis and suggestions on how to tune it up.
 Among its features is also a sitemap support to help Google and Bing index your blog faster.

 To progress you always need to analyze what’s behind the rise and fall of traffic to your website.
-Google Webmaster Tools provide detailed analytics on the frequency of your blog visits.
+Google Search Console provides detailed analytics on the frequency of your blog visits.
 They allow sorting out data by country and device, and find out what search queries your blog guests usually type in.
 You can also choose posts that lack traffic and “beef them up” by adding links to them from other websites or posts.

 Tools for planning your blogging activities